• Skip to primary navigation

 Note: Exact quantities of ingredients are mentioned in the recipe card further down in the post.
 This is just so you can get an overview of the ingredients in one glance.

-minestrone soup in a big spoon poised over the instant pot
+Vegetable soup in a big spoon positioned over the instant pot.

 The reason why you should not add the pasta to the entire batch is that pasta continues to absorb liquid and becomes very soft and soggy.
 When you reheat the soup, it will turn to mush.
 And who likes mushy pasta in soup?

-• Tomato and basil soup - fresh, creamy and delicious, and made with just a few basic ingredients.
+• Tomato soup: Fresh, creamy and delicious, and made with just a few basic ingredients.

 Saima Zaidi

-Instant pot minestrone soup is chockfull of a medley of veggies, beans, and pasta cooked in vegetable broth and ripe tomatoes.
-The soup is seasoned with Italian herbs and chilli flakes for that extra kick.
+Instant pot vegetable soup is chockfull of a medley of veggies, beans, and pasta cooked in vegetable broth and ripe tomatoes.
+The soup is seasoned with freshly cracked black pepper and chilli flakes for that extra kick.

 5 from 2 votes